 - Other Teams

-- Hull City, Adelaide United, EP
+- Hull City, Adelaide United, WCW

 It's not a fair question when expressed in that way.
 Try again and you might get constructive conversation.it's a fair question to ask.

 If you cant get people to invest 135 mins on Han Solo why is a prequel tv show about a guy with a moustache who we all know dies anything to be excited about?

 You're complaining about a TV series based on a new character..?